s-expressionists/Khazern/README.md

 ### Hash Table Iteration

-#### HASH-KEY Being Clause
+#### HASH-KEYS Being Clause

-The HASH-KEY being clause is identical to that described in the ANSI CL specification with the addition of the ability to specify a type-spec for USING variable.
+The HASH-KEYS being clause is identical to that described in the ANSI CL specification with the addition of the ability to specify a type-spec for USING variable.